systemjs/systemjs/docs/errors.md

 ## 8

-### Named AMD modules require the systemjs named-register extra
+### Named AMD modules require the named-register extra

 SystemJS Error #8 occurs when you attempt to register a named AMD module, but have not included the [named-register extra](/README.md#extras).